2. What is the minimum for an initial investment in the Muhlenkamp Fund?

 4. Must I be a resident of the United States to own shares?

-Shares of our 100% mutual fund are offered only for sale in the United States and the information on this web site is intended only for persons in the United States.
+Shares of our 100% no-load mutual fund are offered only for sale in the United States and the information on this web site is intended only for persons in the United States.
 While you may obtain prospectuses and other information about our Fund at this web site, our Fund is not registered for sale in any other country.
-Nothing on this web site should be considered a solicitation to buy or an offer to sell shares of our 100% mutual fund in any jurisdiction where the offer or solicitation would be unlawful under the laws of such jurisdiction.
+Nothing on this web site should be considered a solicitation to buy or an offer to sell shares of our 100% no-load mutual fund in any jurisdiction where the offer or solicitation would be unlawful under the securities laws of such jurisdiction.

 - Every time there is activity in your account;